 The right call for: premium bachelorette group, finance and biglaw bride entertainment, Hamptons-side bachelorettes that wrap at premium venues, post-event luxury dispersal, and any bachelorette booking where the standard Sprinter cabin is below brand for the venue and event context.

-4. NYC Corporate Car Service
+5. NYC Corporate Car Service

-NYC Corporate Car Service is the fourth call for bachelorette group transport — specifically the corporate-bachelorette overlap where the bride or the groom works at a finance, biglaw, consulting, or private equity firm and the night runs partly on a corporate-account basis.
+NYC Corporate Car Service is the fifth call for bachelorette group transport — specifically the corporate-bachelorette overlap where the bride or the groom works at a finance, biglaw, consulting, or private equity firm and the night runs partly on a corporate-account basis.
 The operator’s dispatch posture is built around the corporate accounts that drive the rest of the year, which means a Saturday-night bachelorette booking routes through the same infrastructure used for the Tuesday closing run.

 Industry estimate hourly rate is in the $95-115 range for sedan and SUV, with point-to-point minimums in the same band.
 Surge posture is contractual flat.
 The fleet skews to executive sedan and SUV with conservative interiors.
 The bachelorette use cases here are narrow: a four-couple bachelorette that runs at the sedan and Escalade tier rather than at the Sprinter tier, a corporate-overlap bachelorette where the firm pays for the dinner-to-rooftop transport on the partner’s account, and a JFK arrival pickup for an out-of-town friend on a corporate-billing record that ties to the bride’s account-of-record at the firm.

-Where this operator clears the bar at #4 rather than ranking lower is the corporate-grade dispatch posture for the airport-and-arrival leg of a bachelorette weekend, which is the leg that the retail bachelorette dispatchers handle adequately but not at the corporate-account level of consistency.
+Where this operator clears the bar at #5 rather than ranking lower is the corporate-grade dispatch posture for the airport-and-arrival leg of a bachelorette weekend, which is the leg that the retail bachelorette dispatchers handle adequately but not at the corporate-account level of consistency.
 For an out-of-town bridesmaid arriving at JFK on a Friday afternoon at 4 PM with a tight timeline to the 8 PM Manhattan dinner reservation, the corporate-account infrastructure that runs flight tracking, overnight grace-period billing, and a pre-confirmed account-coded receipt at the airport-pickup leg is materially better than the retail equivalent.
 The bachelorette planner who is also the corporate executive paying for the weekend’s transport on the firm’s card runs a tighter night through this operator than through a retail equivalent.

 Surge protection language is contractual rather than promotional.
 The corporate accounts that drive this base’s volume sign annual rate sheets that hold across the calendar — including peak wedding-season Saturdays and the standard bachelorette-circuit weekends.
 The flat-rate contract is the entire product, and the bachelorette-night value of that contract scales with the multiplier the planner would otherwise have paid on a stack of rideshare bookings.